Ngardy Conteh George

 Founder

-While she has a diverse portfolio of work, Ngardy also serves as a mentor with the Black Women Film!
-Canada leadership program.
-Along with Alison Duke, Ngardy spearheads the OYA Emerging Filmmakers Program (formerly Black Youth!
+Ngardy is an active mentor and advocate, supporting the next generation of storytellers through her leadership in the Black Women Film!
+Canada program and the OYA Emerging Filmmakers Program (formerly Black Youth!
 Pathway2Industry).
-She is also a member of the Director’s Guild of Canada, the Documentary Organization of Canada and the Academy of Canadian Cinema & Television.
-She is currently working on a cinematic 360 interactive VR documentary project, Wa’Omoni Rising and is a BPM & MIT Open Doc Labs visiting artist fellow.
+She is a member of the Directors Guild of Canada, the Documentary Organization of Canada, and the Academy of Canadian Cinema & Television.